 - The temperature of added liquids is important.

 - Avoid adding liquids colder than average refrigerated temperatures.

 - Adding near-freezing liquid to a warm or hot pot may damage the pot.

 - Use less liquid in most recipes.

-- Slow Cookers use a food's own moisture to cook the food.
+- Slow Cookers use a food's moisture for cooking the food.

 - For that reason, use less liquid when using your favorite traditional recipes for slow cooking.

 Herbs and seasonings